Certificate Program Online Examinations

 Examination Cancellation Policy

 ASPPA examinations cannot be cancelled and the registration fee is nonrefundable.
 Examination appointments can be cancelled (see Examination Reschedule/Cancel Appointment Policy & Fees).
-If a candidate is unable to take an examination, the exam must be postponed or transferred to another candidate (see Examination Postponement Policy).
+If a candidate is unable to take an examination, the examination must be transferred to another candidate.
 Online examinations can only be transferred; postponements are not allowed.
 ASPPA reserves the right to cancel a candidate’s examination.
 Prior notification will be sent via email and followed with a letter via mail.

 Testing Center Appointment: Failure to Appear

-If a candidate fails to appear for a scheduled ASPPA examination appointment or cancels his/her appointment less than 2 days (48 hours) before the scheduled appointment, the entire registration fee will be forfeited and postponement will not be allowed.
+If a candidate fails to appear for a scheduled ASPPA examination appointment or cancels his/her appointment less than 2 days (48 hours) before the scheduled appointment, the entire registration fee will be forfeited.

 ASPPA examination questions are subject to copyrights owned by the association.
 Any reproductions, retransmissions, or republication of all or part of any examination question is expressly prohibited, unless the association has expressly granted its prior written consent to so reproduce, retransmit, or republish the material.
 All other rights are reserved.